Team Management

 - Support team members with growth opportunities like training, conferences, and other related activities

-1 on 1 Guidelines
+1 on 1s

 - Frequency: 1 on 1s should occur weekly.
-If you have more than 10 employees, you may want to change the frequency to biweekly
+If you have more than 10 employees, you may want to change the frequency to biweekly.

-- Action Items: All action items should have an owner and identify when you will followup on the topic
+- Action Items: All action items should have an owner and identify when you will follow up on the topic.

-- Feedback: Give constructive feedback and ask for feedback on management
+- Feedback: Give constructive feedback and ask for feedback on management.

-- Pending Action Items: Review any outstanding action items
+- Pending Action Items: Review any outstanding action items.

-- Roadblocks: Review any roadblocks for the employee and discuss how to remove them
+- Roadblocks: Review any roadblocks for the employee and discuss how to remove them.

-- New Topics for Discussion: Review any new topics to discuss
+- New Topics for Discussion: Review any new topics to discuss.

-- Feedback: Review any feedback for employee or manager
+- Feedback: Review any feedback for employee or manager.

-- New Action Items: Determine new action items along with owners and target dates to check-in on the item
+- New Action Items: Determine new action items along with owners and target dates to check-in on the item.